rdesantis/hauldata/README.md

 Think about the arcane mapping of input fields to output fields.

 Then think about the work that would be required if you needed to add a column or rearrange the column order.
-With DBPA, next week those stored procedures can write a completely different formats and nothing breaks!
+With DBPA, next week those stored procedures can write completely different formats and nothing breaks!